alguiguilo098/quick_start_express/README.md

    ```

 > [!Note]
-> Running npm link qse in the main directory may modify `package.json`.
+> Running `npm link qse` in the root directory may modify `package.json`.
 Always use a separate testing directory to avoid this.

 **Clean-Up**: After testing, you may delete the testing directory if it’s no longer needed.